Wild Garlic Fettuccine Pasta with Speck and Radicchio (Italian chicory)

 Fettuccine al aglio orsino con speck e radicchio

-This wild garlic fettuccine pasta with speck and radicchio is a wonderful combination of Northern Italian flavours.
-The pasta I used comes from the Northern Italian region of Trentino-Alto Adige and is made with wild garlic.
+The fettuccine pasta I used for this recipe comes from the Northern Italian region of Trentino-Alto Adige and is made with wild garlic.
 The speck is also from the Alto Adige (South Tyrol in English) and radicchio, or Italian chicory, is a staple vegetable widely used in recipes and salads here.
+These ingredients combined together with cream and a sprinkling of walnuts make this is a delicious Northern Italian recipe.

 Radicchio in Italy